TechGrounds-Cloud8/cloud8-sasudi90/02_Linux_1/LIN-07.md

 # Bash scripts
+Add a directory to the (variable) $PATH.
 Create scripts and run them.

 ## Key terminology
 - $PATH: variable that can be configured to tell our Linux system where to look for certain program